pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 - `LOCK`: `key` -> `lock_info(lock_type, primary_lock, lock_version, ...)`
 - `WRITE`: `(key, commit_ts)` -> `write_info(write_type, start_ts, [short_value], ...)`

-In concept of `Snapshot Isolation`, all deletion operations proposed by transaction process are logical, which means `Put` a key-value with write_type `D`(delete).
+In the concept of `Snapshot Isolation`, all deletion operations proposed by the transaction process are logical, which means `Put` a key-value with write_type `D`(delete).
-The whole transaction process is quite complex, but for TiFlash which used for reading, except write_type `P` or `D`, others like `L`(lock) or `R`(rollback) can be ignored safely.
+While the whole transaction process is quite complex, TiFlash only deals with the transaction reads, and thus write_types except `P`(Put) and `D`(Delete) along with others such as `L`(Lock) and `R`(Rollback) can be ignored safely.
-TiFlash will try to find committed data(legal values in WRITE CF) and transform related message into complete table records by schema.
+TiFlash will find committed data(legal values in WRITE CF) and transform related messages into complete table records by its schema.

 **admin command** is one of [AdminCmdType](https://tikv.github.io/doc/kvproto/raft_cmdpb/enum.AdminCmdType.html).
-In most of FFI functions, raftstore-proxy will add apply result(include region meta) as a parameter.
+In most FFI functions, raftstore-proxy will provide the apply result(including region meta) as a parameter.
-TiFlash can use such parameter to maintain RSM directly.
+TiFlash can use such parameters to maintain RSM directly.
-To reduce IOPS and make table records flushed into column storage by large batch(friendly for column storage), another mechanism(takes timeout, write-throughput, size, etc. into account) is designed to reduce frequency of executing `CompactLog` command.
+We also designed another mechanism to reduce the frequency of executing the `CompactLog` command, which takes the timeout, write-throughput, size, etc., into account to minimize IOPS and flush table records into column storage by large batch(friendly for column storage).

 **apply region snapshot** functions aim to transform TiKV's region snapshot into TiFlash's.
-Before actually writing data into column storage, old data within [start-key, end-key) of new region must be strictly deleted.
+Before actually writing data into column storage, old data within [start-key, end-key) of the new region must be strictly deleted.

 ##### Region Snapshot